ananthkhegde/spring-boot-oauth-sso/README.md

 ### Steps to Run the project

-* Import this project to any IDE like eclipse,IntelliJ etc
+* import this project to any IDE like eclipse,IntelliJ etc
-* click on run button Project will run inside enbedded tomcat.
+* click on run button Project will run inside embedded tomcat.
 * user will be presented with index.html page on http://localhost:8080 with options to select Oauth2 providers for Oauth2 login
 * select any one and provider and page wil be redirected to respective oauth2 providers login page
 * enter the required credentials and upon successful login user will be redirected back to index.html